 The profound impact of effective detail management is why we use the Design-Build remodeling method, which emphasizes up-front planning (design) to ensure efficient production and high client satisfaction.

 Let’s walk through the timeline of a typical Design-Build remodeling project, in the context of our process.

 Before you can start planning your project, you’ll need to select a contractor!
 Depending on whether you already have a reliable connection, or are starting from scratch looking for someone reputable to work with, the duration of this phase can vary.

 If you’re talking to several contractors, we recommend asking them a list of questions so you can better compare your options.

 Each contractor might have a different process for that initial conversation.
-At McLennan, we begin with a free, virtual consultation.
-During this online meeting, you’ll talk through your needs and desires for the remodel with a Project Designer, and together you’ll discuss whether your project and our team are a good fit.
+At McLennan, we begin with a brief phone call, followed by a free in-home consultation.
+During this meeting, you’ll talk through your needs and desires for the remodel with a Project Consultant, and together you’ll discuss whether your project and our team are a good fit.

 3. Preliminary Design (2-4 weeks)

 After the initial consultation, we begin gathering the information needed to plan your project.
 We call this stage Preliminary Design, because it establishes the “big rocks” of the project, including general layout, prioritized features, and an initial budget estimate.